myerspat/pyMAISE/docs/source/models.rst

 Lasso Regression
 ----------------

-Lasso regression uses the ``sklearn.linear_model.Lasso`` which is a linear regression with L1 prior as regulizer.
+Lasso regression uses the ``sklearn.linear_model.Lasso`` which is a linear regression with L1 prior as regularizer.
 For more information on the method in Python reger to https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Lasso.html.

 -------------------------
 Support Vector Regression